 All graduate assistants under contract to the University will be assessed the student health insurance fee.
 A brochure explaining coverage of the student health insurance program is available at the Student Health Insurance Office, lower level of Beu Health Center, (309) 298-1882.
 Student health insurance may be waived if the student provides proof of equal or better deductible.

-Graduate assistants must adhere to the same standards of professional ethics as regular faculty.
-All graduate assistants must conform to the Ethics Act of Illinois by completing the annual online test.
-Additionally, within 30 days of their start date, newly hired assistants must review the WIU Ethics Orientation for Employees brochure and submit the signature/certification sheet to the Graduate School or the Office of the Vice President of Administrative Services, Sherman 200.
-The online brochure is available at wiu.edu/vpas/ethics_training/_documents/EthicsNewEmp.pdf.
+Graduate assistants must adhere to the same standards of professional ethics as permanent employees.
+All graduate assistants must comply with The State Officials and Employees Ethics Act (5ILCS 430/5-10) by completing the annual online training.
+Within 30 days of their start date, newly hired assistants must review the WIU Ethics Orientation for Employees document and submit the signature/certification page to the Office of the Vice President of Administrative Services, Sherman 200.
+The document is available at wiu.edu/vpas/ethics_training/_documents/EthicsNewEmp.pdf.

 All graduate assistants are required to complete online sexual harassment prevention training, in accordance with the Illinois Human Rights Act and in support of the University’s anti-harassment policy.
 This training is administered by the Office of Equal Opportunity and Access and may be accessed via https://secure.newmedialearning.com/psh/willinoisu.

 In accordance with state statute, teaching assistants engaged in oral instruction in the classroom should be people who possess adequate competence in spoken English (unless the language of instruction is not English).
 For students whose native language is not English, this competence must be evaluated by the department chair.
 Certification of such evaluation is required on the Teaching Assistant Contract Request, which the department chair must submit to the Graduate School.